Cosys-Lab/Cosys-AirSim/docs/install_windows.md

 Alternatively, you can use [APIs](apis.md) for programmatic control or use the so-called [Computer Vision mode](image_apis.md) to move around using the keyboard.

-## How to Use AirSim
+## How to Use Cosys-AirSim

-Once AirSim is set up by following above steps, you can,
+Once Cosys-AirSim is set up by following above steps, you can,
 1. Navigate to folder `Unreal\Environments\Blocks` and run `update_from_git.bat`.
 2. Double click on .sln file to load the Blocks project in `Unreal\Environments\Blocks` (or .sln file in your own [custom](unreal_custenv.md) Unreal project).
 If you don't see .sln file then you probably haven't completed steps in Build Unreal Project section above.
 3. Select your Unreal project as Start Up project (for example, Blocks project) and make sure Build config is set to "Develop Editor" and x64.